 On a pellet grill you should definitely buy a cheap hibachi or even a disposable charcoal grill.
 Your pellet burner just can't generate the heat needed for a uniform nutty brown sear.
 It might give you good grill marks, but that's not good enough.
-I can cook better steaks on a $30 hibachi than I do on my $2,500 pellet grill.
+I can sear steaks better on a $30 hibachi than I do on my $2,500 pellet grill.
 Another option is to use a superheated cast iron griddle or pan for the searing.

 Clean the grates.
 Once the grill is as hot as it can get, scrub the carbon and grease from the grates.
 Dirty grates can give the meat a funny flavor, and clean grates will transmit more heat to the meat.
 Use a good wire brush or grate cleaner.
 In a pinch, a wad of crinkled aluminum foil will do a good job.

 Sector 1: Cooking the interior over low heat.
 The first goal is to get the interior to the desired temp, and have it as even in color as possible from edge to edge.
 To do that, we cook low and slow with indirect convection heat, at about 225°F. If you haven't already done so, read my article on calibrating your system.

 On a charcoal grill, move the meat to the cool side of the grill, the indirect side, where it should be about 225°F with the lid down.
 Depending on how thick the steak is, and what temp you want the meat, it could take 30 minutes to get it up to about about 115°F.